otobrglez/otobrglez.github.com/_posts/2014-10-30-1-month-4-prototypes.md

 ## HumanLoan

 On October 24th I participated on [Startup Weekend FinTech London][swl], this is event where bunch of smart and passionate guys put their heads together and they build something that "might" be an actual startup by the end of weekend.
 I was in team with two business guys - [@nicoarrellaga](https://twitter.com/nicoarrellaga) and [@LarsMarkull](https://twitter.com/LarsMarkull).
 During the weekend we build prototype for [HumanLoan][hl].
 On Friday we talked about the idea over a beer in classical English pub, on Saturday, I started wireframing / designing and actually coding.
-Guys ware digging and poking over business and doing research.
+Guys were digging and poking over business and doing research.
 Sunday was all about polishing the product, slides and making sure that judges will get it,...

 <div class='center-img'>
   <a href="http://www.humanloan.com">